Portland Magazine

 Portland Monthly, also known as Portland Magazine and Portland Monthly Magazine, is a monthly magazine based in Maine.

 Founded in 1985 by Colin Sargent, it has published writings by Louis Simpson, Frederick Barthelme, Jason Brown, C. D. B. Bryan, Brian Daly, Tess Gerritsen, Ann Hood, Sebastian Junger, Barbara Lefcowitz, Rick Moody, and Janwillem van de Wetering.

+In 2026 a handful of critics on an Instagram post of Portland Monthly's exploratory use by its creative team of artificial intelligence tools have argued that the publication's reliance on AI-generated imagery and AI-assisted research risks reducing opportunities for photographers, writers, and other creative professionals.

+Other voices in the same discussion recognized a unique photo with an AI 'face lift'.